Core Concepts

 Capabilities

-A Capability is what Formael's vocabulary for expressing what an agent wants to do.
-Agents never reference vendor names or API endpoints directly — they target capabilities.
+A Capability is Formael's vocabulary for expressing what an agent wants to do.
+Agents never reference vendor names or API endpoints directly - they target capabilities.

 Every capability is identified by a three-part tuple: